itsjafer/decktor-cli/README.md

 ## Requirements

 - **Python 3.9+**
-- **Google Gemini API Key:** Required for using Gemini models.
+- **Gemini API Key:** Required for using Gemini models.
 Get yours [here](https://aistudio.google.com/api-keys).
 Cost estimate: Using the flash lite model, processing 5000 cards cost me about $0.40.
+You are welcome to use ChataGPT or Claude as well.
     - **GPT4Free** is also supported for usage without an API key, but not recommended for large scale processing.

 ## Installation